 4) Make It Practical

 Chocolate, cards and fun gifts are all safe bets, but sending something practical has benefits too.
-Consider choosing a gift that your customer will use often in their everyday life, ensuring you’ll be remembered in the months following this holiday season.
-You can’t go wrong with things like tech items, kitchen gadgets or a nice-quality bag.
-If it has your logo on it, even better!
+Consider a gift that your client will use in their everyday life.
+That way, they’ll think of you every time your gift makes their day slightly better or easier.
+The brand-boosting effect is doubled if the gift has your logo on it.

 Looking for more great ways to build lasting relationships with customers?
 Let us help you automate your email and social media marketing!